The Board has a charter setting out its policies, roles and responsibilities in the execution of its mandate:

 About Massmart Executive Directors

-Executive Officer and member of the Social and Ethics Committee.
+Chief Executive Officer and a member of the Risk and Social and Ethics Committees

 Guy graduated from the University of Cape Town in 1986 and, after serving articles with Deloitte Haskins & Sells, qualified as a Chartered Accountant in 1989.
-During the 1990s he held senior financial roles at Malbak and CNA Gallo in South Africa and at Goldman Sachs in London.
-He joined Massmart as Group Financial Executive in 2000 and was appointed Chief Financial Officer in 2001.
-Guy is also a Governor of Hilton College.
-On 7 May 2012 Guy was appointed as Chief Operating Officer.
+During the 1990s he held financial roles at Malbak and CNA Gallo in South Africa and at Goldman Sachs in London.
+He joined Massmart as Group Financial Executive in 2000, was appointed Chief Financial Officer in 2001 and Chief Operating Officer in May 2012, before becoming Chief Executive Officer in June 2014.
+Guy is also chairman of the Hilton College Endowment Foundation.

 The Company Secretary (who is subject to a ‘fit and proper’ test) assists the Board in fulfilling its functions, is empowered by the Board to perform his duties and directly or indirectly: